akashchekka/hlfgql/README.md

 Hello there mates.
 Hope everyone's safe out there.
 This is Akash, working as Systems Engineer in TCS where I do Security Analysis for applications.
-Keeping that aside, I am a blockchain developer working on Hyperledger Fabric.
+Apart from that, I am a blockchain developer working on Hyperledger Fabric.

-Chaincode is the smart contract that we write to implement business logic.
-Inorder to make the users to interact with chaincode we have cli tool and to access from various other applications we have many SDKs written in many languages.
-When we have end-to-end application, one way we interact with fabric network is using APIs.
-Here in this article I would like to show a new way of interacting with fabric network using GraphQL and how we can make Ultra-Rich queries using the same.
-I will give some basic introduction on what graphql is.
+Chaincode is the smart contract that we write to implement business logic in hyperledger fabric.
+Inorder to let the users interact with chaincode, we have cli tool and to access from various other applications, we have many SDKs written in many languages.
+In the case of end-to-end applications, one way we interact with fabric network is using APIs.
+In this article I would like to show a new way of interacting with fabric network using GraphQL and how we can make Ultra-Rich queries using the same.
+I will give basic introduction about graphql.
 I assume people reading this article has worked with hyperledger fabric atleast as a beginner.

 ## Scenario
 Say for example we have a schema for user: Username, Email, Contact, Gender.
 If we need only Username and Gender, we need to write an API for returning those two.
 If we need email and contact, we need to write an API for that.
 And if we want all together there will be another API for that.
 But with GraphQL we can get whatever we need by just exposing one API.
 Lets see how!!

 ## What is GraphQL?
 GraphQL is an open-source data query and manipulation language for APIs and a runtime for fulfilling queries with existing data.
 With GraphQL we can specify what exactly we need as part of query.
-GraphQL solves both over-fetching and under-fetching issues by allowing the client to request only the needed data.
-Since the client now has more freedom in the fetched data, development is much faster with GraphQL.
+GraphQL solves both over-fetching and under-fetching issues by allowing the client to request only the required data.
+Since the client now has more liberty for the fetched data, development is much faster with GraphQL.

 ## SETUP

 For this article I made use of fabcar that is part of fabric-samples provided by hyperledger fabric.
 In this fabcar chaincode, we have a schema for CAR with following fields: Make, Model, Colour, Model.
 Also we have invoke.js and query.js which uses fabric-network npm module to interact with peers and orderers.
-I will be making some modifications to query and invoke files to make it useful as required.
-Let's clear the network and remove stopped containers, prune the docker volume and network so that there wont be any hurdles in the process.
+I will make some modifications to query and invoke files to make it useful as required.
+Let's clear the network and remove stopped containers, prune the docker volume and network so that there won't be any hurdles in the process.
 To perform this, execute below script in fabcar directory.

 ```sh
 $ ./networkDown.sh